thanhhh/dapr-workshop-go/docs/Assignment06/step-by-step-golang.md

    }
    ```

-1. Replace the content of the `SendVehicleEntry` method with the following code:
+1. Replace the code of the `SendVehicleEntry` method with the following code:

    ```go
    var err error